Nakhon Si Thammarat province: Local government

 As of 26 November 2019, there are: one Nakhon Si Thammarat Provincial Administration Organisation (ongkan borihan suan changwat) and 54 municipal (thesaban) areas in the province.
 Nakhon Si Thammarat has (thesaban nakhon) status.
-Pak Phun, Thung Son and Pak Panang have town (thesaban mueang) status.
+Pak Phun, Thung Song, Pak Panang and Tha Sala have town (thesaban mueang) status.
 Further 50 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 130 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Transport

 Nakhon Si Thammarat is served by Nakhon Si Thammarat Airport and the Nakhon Si Thammarat Railway Station.

 Health

 Maharaj Nakhon Si Thammarat Hospital is the main hospital of the province, operated by the Ministry of Public Health.